best

 Pick Home Assistant Yellow if…

-• you are already sold on Home Assistant
+• you’re already sold on Home Assistant

 • you want a nicer dedicated HA hardware path